Dear Organizing Coach: I’m All Preparation and No H!

 We struggle to “see” time, so the ticking of the clock isn’t always a great motivator.
 Instead, we need to use our ADHD traits to help us get started.

 Q: “I cannot judge the relationship between time and task.
 Often, it takes me more time to think it through and break it down than it does to actually tackle the task.
-I also find it very hard to just get started doing something that doesn’t come easily to me.” — Jim
+I find that getting started doesn’t come easily to me.” — Jim

 Let me assure you that you are not alone.
 Understanding or “seeing” time is not easy.
 And seeing time is absolutely a pre-requisite to managing it.
 In addition, we all procrastinate when something is hard to do.
 We’re wired to put things off.
 BUT we also have the capacity to override this tendency.
 Here are some of my tried and true strategies for doing so.